You might ask yourself, where do you start to memorise from? Where do you go from there?

-This is a popular topic.
-It’s true that there are many routes to memorisation.
-There are far more methods as compared to routes.
+There are many routes to memorisation.
+There’s no right and wrong.
 I’ll take you through some of the most popular routes here.

-Z to A: The last Juz to the first Juz
+Route 3: Z to A with last Juz’ first, then to the first Juz’

 This is the same as the previous route but with a key difference.
-As soon you have memorised the 30th, you move onto the 1st Juz.
-This is the most common method in the Sub-continent.
-This is the way I memorised too.
+As soon you have memorised the 30th, you move on to the 1st Juz’.
+This is the most common method in the subcontinent.
+This is the way I memorised.
 The benefits are a combination of the first two routes which gives this route popularity.

 - 30th Juz